ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 kubectl get pods
 ```

+###Summary

+In summary, you have learned:

+- The differences between VMs, containers and Kubernetes.
+- How to define clusters for different environment types(dev, test, and production).
+- How to handle data storage and the importance of persistent data storage.
+- Apply the 12-factor principles to your application and use secrets for credentials in Kubernetes.
+- Build docker images and push them to IBM Cloud container registry.
+- Create Kubernetes deployment files and deploy the docker image to Kubernetes.

 ###What's next

-Now that you understand the fundamentals of moving the application to Kubernetes, next you should run the **JPetStore** application in your Kubernetes cluster and apply the concepts you've learned.
-Running the JPetStore demo, you will also learn how to extend a Kubernetes application using Watson services.
+To put everything you've learned in practice, you should run the **JPetStore** application on your cluster and apply the concepts learned.
+Running the **JPetStore** demo will also show you how to extend the application using Watson services.

-The **JPetStore** demo can be found [here](https://github.ibm.com/ibmcloud/ModernizeDemo/). **ToDo: update the JPetStore link**
+The **JPetStore** demo can be found [here](https://github.ibm.com/ibmcloud/ModernizeDemo/), see step by step guide to how to deploy the **JPetStore** demo in your cluster. **TODO: update the JPetStore URL to the public GitHub URL.**

 ## Related Content
 {: #related_content}